tytydraco/yessleep/out/If_You_Lose_Count_It_Takes_the_Difference.md

 "What?"

 "I heard it counting.
 But the numbers were wrong.
 They were too high.
 And it was counting—" He stopped.
 Looked at me with something I hadn't seen from him all night: real fear.
-"It was counting *us*.
+"It was counting us.
 But it got to a number higher than seven.
 Way higher.
 Like there were more of us than there are.
-Like there have *always* been more of us."
+Like there have always been more of us."

 I didn't ask what he meant.
 I didn't want to know what he meant.